 Berluti was founded in 1895 in Paris and acquired by LVMH in 1993.
 It is regarded as one of the best luxury shoe brands in the world, however, certain fashion-forward styles aren’t for everyone, despite being impeccably built.
 Their RTW prices rival the MTO prices of many of the fantastic shoemakers on this list, which may explain why the brand has so much cache in certain circles.

 Carmina was founded by Matías Pujadas in 1866, when he opened a small workshop in Inca, Majorca, and began crafting tailor-made shoes.
 His passion became a family tradition.
-The brand became the first European producers of Cordovan shoes and boots.
+The brand became the first European producer of Cordovan shoes and boots.
 In terms of quality, their entry-level product sits below Crockett & Jones.
 An excellent starting point for shoe enthusiasts who’d love a diverse range of affordable quality footwear to choose from.

 The quality of Crockett & Jones products sits above Church’s in my opinion, hence their inclusion in this list.
 Across their range of price points, Crockett & Jones offer excellent build quality and represent excellent value for money.
 Their bespoke service is also up there with the best in the business.